Wage and Hour Litigation and Counseling

 Weil also has extensive experience handling wage and hour matters involving the U.S. Department of Labor (DOL) and various state labor agencies.
-We have also assisted clients in negotiating and obtaining advisory opinions from the Wage and Hour Division and state labor departments.
+We also have assisted clients in negotiating and obtaining advisory opinions from the Wage and Hour Division and state labor departments.

 More generally, we regularly advise and counsel clients on preventative strategies and compliance measures involving federal and state wage and hour laws and regulations.
 These include proper classification of “exempt” and “nonexempt” employees, permissible payroll docking policies, standards for treating workers as “employees” or “independent contractors,” proper calculation of overtime under all permissible alternatives such as the “fluctuating work week method,” and recordkeeping requirements.

-Weil was retained by Tuesday Morning, Inc. (TMI), a leading national retailer, to replace another prominent law firm in a California state court wage and hour class action following a series of adverse rulings – including the granting of Plaintiffs’ motion for class certification and the denial of Defendant’s subsequent motions for decertification and summary judgment.
+Weil was also hired as replacement counsel in a third California state court wage and hour class action following a series of adverse rulings – including the granting of Plaintiffs’ motion for class certification and the denial of Defendant’s subsequent motions for decertification and summary judgment.
 Among other California wage and hour claims, plaintiffs challenged TMI’s practice of providing “on-duty” meal periods to its California Senior Sales Associates, an issue that is not frequently litigated and on which there is limited and ambiguous legal authority.
 The certified class included current and former employees of all 87 of TMI’s California-based stores.
-Following our retention as counsel, we negotiated an extremely favorable resolution for our client by, among other things, developing and marshalling the discovery record in a manner that evinced compliance on TMI’s part with the Division of Labor Standards and Enforcement’s standards for “on duty meal periods” and virtually eliminating any Private Attorneys General Act penalty exposure through a novel but substantiated interpretation of that statute.
+Following our retention as counsel, we negotiated an extremely favorable resolution for our client by, among other things, developing and marshalling the discovery record in a manner that evinced compliance on TMI’s part with the DLSE’s standards for “on duty meal periods” and virtually eliminating any PAGA penalty exposure through a novel but substantiated interpretation of that statute.

 Weil represented Elite Model Management Corp., one of the world’s most renowned modeling agencies, in a nationwide collective and New York class action involving an issue of widespread importance in numerous industries across the country, which has garnered significant media attention: whether unpaid interns are “employees” under the minimum wage and overtime requirements of the FLSA and under various states’ laws.
 In the Elite intern lawsuit – a case of first impression within the industry and also one of the earliest of this kind in any industry – without filing a motion to dismiss, Weil convinced Plaintiff to voluntarily dismiss various causes of action which alleged a variety of recordkeeping violations under the FLSA and New York law, and to file an amended complaint which yielded strategically useful information at an early stage regarding the Plaintiff’s hours worked.
 That information was critical to Elite’s defenses and litigation strategy, and is usually not disclosed by Plaintiffs, if at all, until the discovery phase of the case.
-Subsequently, Weil short-circuit the case for Elite by relying on the U.S. Supreme Court’s decision in Genesis Healthcare Corp. v.
+Subsequently, Weil short-circuited the case for Elite by relying on the U.S. Supreme Court’s decision in Genesis Healthcare Corp. v.
 Symczyk – issued only two months after the Elite lawsuit was filed – which held that if the defendant makes an offer to the plaintiff that would result in the plaintiff’s “complete relief,” then the plaintiff does not have standing to continue the case on behalf of the class of potential plaintiffs.
 Armed with information from Plaintiff’s revised pleadings and Elite’s electronically stored information, Weil made small, four-figure offers of judgment to the representative plaintiffs.
 Weil then leveraged its offers of judgment (and the uncertainty those offers created for Plaintiffs’ claims under Genesis) to push the case into mediation, before discovery had taken place, and ultimately negotiated a settlement under which Elite paid only $90,000 in total to the class members, in a case in which Plaintiffs were seeking more than $50 million on behalf of the class.

-Weil currently represents Elite in a massive putative class action that aims to take on the entire New York modeling industry by challenging the classification of models as independent contractors.
+Weil currently represents Elite in a putative class action that aims to take on the entire New York modeling industry by challenging the classification of models as independent contractors.
 The action, which also includes claims for conversion, breach of the covenant of good faith and fair dealing, breach of contract, and unjust enrichment, is brought against some of the leading model management firms in the world.
 The case is the first of its kind of New York state, and has the potential to alter the landscape of the entire modeling industry.